una-tapa/sample.servlet.basicauth/README.md

 ## Running with Maven

-This project can be built with [Apache Maven](http://maven.apache.org/).
-The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
+This project can be built with Apache Maven.
+The project uses Liberty Maven Plug-in to automatically download and install Liberty with Java EE7 Web Profile runtime from Maven Central.
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: